 - Practice good hand hygiene, especially before eating or touching your face and after using the bathroom.

-Experts also advised that parents should be able to recognize the symptoms of monkeypox.
-While many people aren’t contagious until they begin to develop lesions, some can spread the disease before that if they develop symptoms like fever, malaise, headache, sore throat, cough and swollen lymph nodes, prior the rash.
+Experts also advised that parents should be able to recognize the signs of monkeypox.
+In addition to a rash, symptoms may include fever, malaise, headache, sore throat, cough and swollen lymph nodes.
 (Not everyone in the current outbreak has developed such symptoms before the rash; some people get them after and others never do, NBC News reported.)

 It’s important to recognize that sometimes “the lesions are not visible,” said Dr. Saad Omer, an infectious disease epidemiologist and director of the Yale Institute for Global Health.
 In other cases, there may be the beginnings of a lesion, but the person doesn’t recognize it as a sign of monkeypox because they don’t expect to have gotten it, Omer said.